DiegoMarulandaB/ctd-fe2-proyecto-final-base/README.md

 ## English:

  Final project of the frontend 2 subject of the specialization in digital house.The Simpsons API was used.
 With it the user will be able to see quotes from each character, and a short description of the family.
-Project requirements: Typescript, unit testing, solid principles, clean code, tecnologies TypeScript.
+Project requirements: Typescript, unit testing, solid principles, clean code.
 30/12/2023.

 ## Indice